nickserv/danamccurdy.com/_posts/2017-07-12-the-world-of-identity.md

 seen only through the lense
 of our own identities.

-Without those images,
+Beyond those images,
-we become the same,
+we are the same,
-a giant family,
+one giant family,
 drifting down
 a common river.

+We are born
+from the same place,
+and bound
-We are born from the same place, and bound for the same place, always sharing our suffering and our joy.
+for the same place,
+always sharing
+our suffering
+and our joy.